mymh13/clo24-nikhal78-examwork/docs/bugs_and_improvements/bug_backlog.md

 2. ~~Integration tests created test-users into the real CosmosDB.~~ **FIXED**
 - ~~Medium prio error.~~
 - 251203: Fixed by implementing in-memory mock services (InMemoryUserService, InMemoryBookingService, InMemoryOutboxService) that use shared singleton storage.
 Tests now use mocked data instead of real Cosmos DB.

+3. Barely a bug but: The zones do not show up in alfabetical order, they show up in the order you ticked them on the tickets.
+That might be a small UX improvement to fix.
+- ~~Low prio error.~~

+4. Using UTC timer to have a standard across timezones, but this means the tickets display one hour offset from the local time.
+Tiny UX improvement but might actually impact the passenger if they read the wrong time.
+For the MVP this is a tiny error but in production it would be critical.
+- ~~Medium prio error.~~